awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 ------

       If the command has no output, it succeeded\.
-Your core device can now access artifacts that you upload to this S3 bucket\.
+The core device can now access artifacts that you upload to this S3 bucket\.

 1. Upload the Hello World Python script artifact to the S3 bucket\.